Tennessee Workers' Compensation Attorneys

 Typical starting contingency fee — you pay nothing unless your attorney recovers compensation for you.

-Tennessee caps workers' comp attorney fees at 20% of recovery under T.C.A. § 50-6-226.
-Third-party tort claims (motor vehicle, product liability, contractor) run outside the comp system on standard 33%–40% personal-injury contingency.
+Tennessee caps workers' comp attorney fees at 20% of the recovery under T.C.A. § 50-6-226 — one of the lowest caps in the country, and there's no fee unless you recover.
+A parallel third-party tort claim (motor vehicle, product liability, contractor negligence) runs outside the comp system on a standard 33%–40% personal-injury contingency.

 What Can Your Tennessee Workers' Compensation Compensation Include?